-Figure 8.4.1: Mean and median equivalised annual gross income by parish
+Figure 8.4.1: Mean equivalised annual gross income by parish (consistent households only)

-Household incomes per parish, as shown in Figure 8.4.1, have been calculated by identifying the parish of all "consistent" households in 2014 and determining a mean and median equivalised gross household income per parish.

-The graph shows variation between the mean and median across the parishes.
-The parish of St Pierre Du Bois had the highest mean equivalised income in 2014 at £75,205 per annum, whilst Torteval parish had the highest median income at £57,339 per annum.
-St. Sampsons parish had both the lowest mean and median incomes at £52,935 in 2014 and £45,179.
+Household incomes per parish, as shown in Figure 8.4.1, have been calculated by identifying the parish of all "consistent" households between 2014 and 2017 and determining a mean equivalised gross household income per parish.
+The graph shows variation between mean incomes across the parishes.
+In 2017, Torteval parish recorded the highest mean income, £80,384 per annum.
+St Pierre Du Bois had the largest mean income between 2014 and 2016.
+Since 2014, St Sampson has consistently recorded the lowest mean income, £54,977 in 2017.